santhoshsivanva/CXR_server/README.md

 ```
 # Deployement Diagram
  ![Architecture diagram for deployement](https://covidapiss.s3.jp-tok.cloud-object-storage.appdomain.cloud/Untitled%20Diagram.drawio%20(1).png)

+> Our team is currently working on a research paper

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for details.